Before the Feeling, There Is a Sensation

 Every emotion begins as a physical event.
 Before you have a word for what you feel, your body has already registered a shift — a tightening, a drop, a flush of heat.
 The feeling arrives second.

 The meaning of a sensation is not fixed.
-Your nervous system decides what a sensation means using everything you have lived before.
+Your brain decides what a sensation means using everything you have experienced before.
 This is why the same racing heart can become anxiety in one moment and aliveness in another.

 This is where change becomes possible.
 When a sensation is met slowly and safely — as sensation, before it hardens into its familiar story — the nervous system can arrive at something new.
 This is the ground of deep repair.